roy-so/ceh/notes.md

 Check RDP enabled after getting ip- nmap -p 3389 -iL ip.txt | grep open (ip.txt contains all the alive hosts from target subnet)
 Check MySQL service running- nmap -p 3306 -iL ip.txt | grep open        (ip.txt contains all the alive hosts from target subnet)
 ```

+## Example of Questions:

+Question-1.
+There is a machine running wamp server in the subnet.
+Provide the IP address of the server.

+Tips:-   Scan the entire subnet with -A(aggressive scan) in nmap or use -sV(version flag).
+You can speed up the scan by specifying port with -p as 8080,80,443.

+>>>>>>Suggested lecture: Scanning with nmap

+Question-2.
+Find the FQDN of the domain controller in the network

+Tips:-   Scan the entire subnet with -A(aggressive scan) in nmap.
+The  FQDN will appear for the server.

+>>>>>>Suggested lecture: Scanning with nmap

+Question-3.
+Identify the machine with smb enabled.
+Crack the smb credentials for the username given.
+Access an encrypted file and decode the encrypted file to retrieve the flag.

+Tips:-   Scan the entire subnet for open smb ports.
+You can use the wordlist available on the desktop on Parrot os.
+Use Hydra to crack it.
+You can also use Metasploit to crack the password.
+Use Msfconsole auxiliary/scanner/smb/smb_login .
+The password for the encoded file is the same.
+If the file contains a hash, try to decode it.

+>>>>>>Suggested lecture: smb enumeration, FTP Exploitation.

+Question-4.
+There is an Android device in the subnet.
+Identify the device.
+Get the files in scan folder.
+Provide SHA384 hash with the largest of entropy

+Tips:-   Scan the entire subnet to identify android device.
+Use Phoesploit, pull required folder to download files, check the ectropy of all files (Detect it easy tool), and then calculate hash. (hashcalc)

+>>>>>>Suggested lectures: Hacking Android Devices with Phonesploit over ADB, Analyze ELF Executable File using Detect It Easy (DIE), Calculating Hashes on Windows with different tools

+Question-5.
+Perform the vulnerability scan for the given IP address.
+What is the severe value of a vulnerability that indicates the end of life for a web development language platform?

+Tips:-   Use Nessus to scan the target.
+Nessus will provide all results.

+>>>>>>Suggested lectures: -

+Question-6.
+Exploit a remote login application on a Linux target in the given subnet to access a sensitive file.
+Enter the content of the file.

+Tips:-   Use Hydra to break the password Telnet, login and access the file, and enter the flag

+>>>>>>Suggested lectures: FTP Exploitation. telnet exploitation

+Question-7.
+Analyze the image file to extract the hidden message.
+Password is given.

+Tips:-   Use Open stego to reveal the secret

+>>>>>>Suggested lectures: Image Steganography

+Question-8.
+Exploit weak credentials of FTP.
+Obtain the hidden file

+Tips:-   Use Hydra to break the password, login and access the file, and enter the flag

+>>>>>>Suggested lectures: FTP Exploitation.

+Question-9.
+Escalate privilege on a Linux machine.
+User-level credentials are given.

+Tips:-   Use polkit exploit to get the root access

+>>>>>>Suggested lectures: Walkthrough - Escalate Privileges by Exploiting Vulnerability in pkexec

+Question-10.
+Find a file entry point.
+File is given

+Tips:-   Use DIE(detect it easy) or exeinfo PE tools.

+>>>>>>Suggested lectures: Analyze ELF Executable File using Detect It Easy (DIE), Find the Portable Executable (PE) Information of a Malware Executable File

+Question-11.
+From a pcap file, analyze a DDOS attack and provide the IP address that sent most packets.

+Tips:-   Use Wireshark and statistics tab

+>>>>>>Suggested lectures: Detect DDOS attack with Wireshark

+Question-12.
+You are provided a username/password for a website.
+Use SQL Injection attack to extract the password of another user.

+Tips:-   Log in with the given credential.
+Use cookie to extract the password of a user from the table with sqlmap.

+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" --dbs    #for Database

+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* --tables #for Tables of selected Database

+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* -T *TABLE NAME* --colmns #for Column names

+$ sqlmap -u "URL" --cookie="captured cookie of looged in user" -D *DATABASE NAME* -T *TABLE NAME* --dump #dump t

+>>>>>>Suggested lectures: SQL Injection Vulnerabilities, SQL Injection Challenge (SQLMAP THM Free Room)

+Question-13.
+Exploit a web application at www.xxxx.com and enter the flag value from given page.

+Tips:-  Find any input parameter on website and capture the request in burp and then use it to perform sql injection using sqlmap

+sqlmap -r <txt file from burpsuite> -D <database name> --tables

+sqlmap -r <txt file from burpsuite> -D <database name> --tables --columns

+sqlmap -r <txt file from burpsuite> -D <database name> --dump

+sqlmap -r <txt file from burpsuite> -D <database name> --tables -T users

+>>>>>>Suggested lectures: SQL Injection Vulnerabilities, SQL Injection Challenge (SQLMAP THM Free Room)

+Question-14.
+Perform vulnerability research and exploit the target at given site.

+Tips:-   Scan the target with Zapp to find the vulnerability.
+Then exploit it.
+It can be file upload/ File inclusion vulnerability on DVWA.

+>>>>>>Suggested lectures: - DVWA file upload, File Inclusion

+Question-15.
+Perform SQL injection on a website and extract flag value.

+Tips:-   Use sqlmap

+>>>>>>Suggested lectures: - SQL Injection Vulnerabilities, SQL Injection Challenge (SQLMAP THM Free Room)

+Question-16.
+A file is available in a directory with DVWA.
+Access the file and enter the contents.

+Tips:-   Use the file inclusion mechanism to access the file

+>>>>>>Suggested lectures: - DVWA  File Inclusion

+Question-17.
+Analyze IoT traffic from a pcap file.
+Identify the packet with the publish message and enter the length.

+Tips:- Open IOT capture file in wireshark.
+Filter; MQTT and find length of the packet in the lower pane

+>>>>>>Suggested lectures: - Detect IoT traffic

+Question-18.
+Crack the weak credentials of wifi from a pcap file

+Tips:- Use aircrack-ng to crack the password.

+$ aircrack-ng '*/target file.cap*' -w */wordlist*

+>>>>>>Suggested lectures: - Walkthrough - Perform Wireless Attacks, Crack Wifi with Aircrack

+Question-19.
+A RAT server is installed on a server.
+Connect with it and access the file.

+Tips:- Scan all ports with nmap (-p-).
+Look for the unknown ports.
+Use theef RAT to connect to it.

+>>>>>>Suggested lectures: - Create a Trojan Server using Theef RAT Trojan

+Question-20.
+Decrypt the veracrypt volume

+Tips:- Use veracrypt to decrypt the volume.

+Use veracrypt to log in the hidden drive

+Password is hidden in another machine

+open file

+decrypt the hash and enter the contents

+>>>>>>Suggested lectures: - Disk Encryption Using Veracrypt, Calculating Hashes on Windows with different tools